-WRA Pakistan is also working to highlight the issue of Respectful Maternity Care (RMC) by educating citizens, relevant policy makers and decision makers about its importance and seeking commitments to include RMC in policies.
-We are engaging media for wider awareness and understanding of the issue and leveraging the country’s high mobile phone penetration to send messages to wide audiences in rural and urban areas.
+WRA Pakistan also works to highlight the issue of Respectful Maternity Care (RMC) by educating citizens, relevant policy makers and decision makers about its importance and seeking commitments to include RMC in policies.
+We are engaging media for wider awareness and understanding of the issue and leveraging the country’s high mobile phone penetration to send messages to across rural and urban areas.

 WRA Pakistan News

 PLEDGING TO END PREVENTABLE MATERNAL MORTALITY: Ms. Kanwal Shauzab, Parliamentary Secretary Planning, Development and Reform signs a pledge wall, at a one-day national dialogue one-day National Dialogue on Ending Preventable Maternal Mortality through Improving Maternal Health Measurement Capacity held in Islamabad, October 2019.